requirejs/almond/README.md

 It is best used for libraries or apps that use AMD and:

 * optimize all the modules into one file -- no dynamic code loading.
-* The modules **must** be optimized in order, so common dependencies, modules with no dependencies are first in the file.
+* The modules should be optimized in order, so common dependencies, modules with no dependencies are first in the file.
   The RequireJS optimizer will do this for you.
+Unordered dependencies are supported, but [extra setup is needed](#unordered).
 * all modules have IDs and dependency arrays in their define() calls -- the RequireJS optimizer will take care of this for you.
 * do not use requirejs.ready().
 If you use explicit dependencies for all modules, and you place the optimized file in a script tag before the ending body tag, then this should not be a problem.